Love Data Week

 Big Ten Academic Alliance Data Viz Championship Rules

 As part of Love Data Week the Big Ten Academic Alliance (BTAA) is hosting the second annual Data Viz Championship across all the institutions.
 The event is open to all MSU students and employees and is an opportunity to show case MSU’s data visualization abilities.
-Interim Provost Jeitschko will judge the MSU winner and the winner will receive a certificate from President Guskiewicz and two tickets to an MSU sporting event!
+Provost McIntyre will judge the MSU winner and the winner will receive a certificate from President Guskiewicz!
 The winning entry will then be provided to the BTAA for judging across the whole of the BTAA.

 Students